itwesleysantos/itwesleysantos/README.md

 **Computer Science Student Focused on Cyber Security | Open to Opportunities**

-Actively developing skills in security fundamentals and system administration.
+Actively developing skills in security fundamentals.
 Committed to continuous practice on platforms like TryHackMe to consolidate technical knowledge.

 **Open to internships and hands-on experiences in Cyber Security.**